-Author has written 138 stories for Buffy: The Vampire Slayer, Angel, and Torchwood.
+Author has written 143 stories for Buffy: The Vampire Slayer, Angel, Torchwood, and Lucifer.

 ETA: Due to a sudden influx of spam reviews, I'm going to disable my review notifications.
 Unfortunately, that means I will no longer be aware of legitimate reviews either, so I won't be able to respond to say "thank you".
 With luck, this will be a temporary condition, but it's a necessary one.
 I had over 60 notifications this morning, and an equal number yesterday.
 I don't have time to sort through them for the legitimate reviews.
 My apologies, and thanks for understanding.

 Writer in the world of BtVS and AtS (with a venture into TW xover).
 Primarily Spuffy, but with some Spander, Spangel, Gethan and the odd gen or Spike/other ficlet.
 Spike is my vamp.
 And, unless he shanshues, he always will be a vamp, and Buffy will always be a slayer.
 Don't look for any AH here.
 I firmly believe that Buffy, Spike, Angel, and all the other characters in that world are WHO they are, because of WHAT they are.
 Take that away, and you don't have the same characters, and I'm not interested in them. :)

 My complete works can be found at my website: .
 Many of them can also be found at AO3; the Spuffy ones are also on the Bloodshedverse, Elysian Fields and other archives.